 A mall or not?

-Lifestyle centres are defined by the International Council of Shopping Centres (ICSC) as a “specialized centre” that has “upscale national-chain specialty stores with dining and entertainment in an outdoor setting”.
+Lifestyle centres are defined by the International Council of Shopping Centers (ICSC) as a “specialised centre” that has “upscale national-chain speciality stores with dining and entertainment in an outdoor setting.”
 The ICSC further describes them as a “multi-purpose leisure-time destination, including restaurants, entertainment, and design ambience and amenities such as fountains and street furniture that are conducive to casual browsing.”

 The centres have been popping up in affluent suburbs across the country for the last 15 years, and they are often mixed-use developments, bringing apartments, condos, restaurants, movie theatres, grocery stores – even hotels – to the mall’s historically singular retail focus.

-The ICSC estimates that 412 lifestyle centres are open in the United States today (which only comprises a little under 2 per cent of the total number of shopping centres).
+The ICSC estimates that 412 lifestyle centres are open in the United States today (which only comprises a little under 2% of the total number of shopping centres).
 Meanwhile, some malls – like the Biltmore Square Mall in Asheville, NC – have even taken the radical step of ripping off their roofs to “de-mall.”

 Attention to detail